Alvis Saladin

 The FV601 Saladin is a six-wheeled armoured car developed by Crossley Motors and later manufactured by Alvis.
 Designed in 1954, it replaced the AEC armoured car in service with the British Army from 1958 onward.
 The vehicle weighed 11 tonnes, offered a top speed of 72 km/h, and had a crew of three.
 Saladins were noted for their excellent performance in desert conditions, and found favour with a number of Middle Eastern armies accordingly.
-They were armed with a 76 mm low-pressure rifled gun which fired the same ammunition as that mounted on the FV101 Scorpion, which was also manufactured by Alvis.
+They were armed with a 76 mm low-pressure rifled gun which fired the same ammunition as the gun mounted on the FV101 Scorpion, which was also manufactured by Alvis.

 The Saladin also spawned an armoured personnel carrier counterpart, the Alvis Saracen.

 Despite the vehicle's age and dated design, it is still in use in a number of countries in secondary roles.

 History

 Development

 Following the end of the Second World War, the British Army issued a requirement for a new, 6×6 wheeled armoured vehicle to replace the obsolete AEC armoured car.
 Design work began in 1947 and a contract was awarded to Alvis Cars to build two prototypes for trials.
 The new armoured car was designated FV601A and armed with an Ordnance QF 2-pounder gun.
 Alvis also proposed a much heavier fire support variant designated FV601B armed with a new 76 mm low-pressure gun.
 Design work on the FV601B was subcontracted to Crossley Motors, which engineered and manufactured six pre-production models.
 After further modifications by Alvis, the FV601C entered mass production in 1958 as the Alvis Saladin.
 Production of the FV601C and its variants continued at the Alvis factory at Coventry until 1972.

 A special variant known as the FV601D was developed for law enforcement agencies and internal security purposes; this model lacked a co-axial machine gun and had different lights and smoke dischargers.
 The FV601D was only adopted by the German Federal Bundesgrenzschutz, which designated it Geschützter Sonderwagen III.
 A Saladin was also offered with the same 30 mm RARDEN autocannon as found on the FV510 Warrior and FV721 Fox, but this model did not find favour with the British military or any export customers.

 The Federal Republic of Germany was the first country to express an interest in the Saladin, specifically the FV601D.
 When production began, export customers such as Australia, Indonesia, and Ghana also placed large orders for the vehicle.
 By the late 1960s, the British Army was beginning to dispose of second-hand Saladins as military aid for various Commonwealth member states.
 The Saladin performed well on the export market but was not as successful as its primary competitor, the French Panhard AML-90, which was much more heavily armed, and cheaper.

 The Saladin shared many common components with the Saracen armoured personnel carrier, Stalwart high mobility load carrier and Salamander fire tender.